Home New South Wales Sydney 48 hours in Sydney: What to do?

 Registered as world heritage since 2007, it is probably the most iconic of Sydney’s monuments.
 The project of building the opera was born in 1940 when the Director of the Music Academy of NSW asked for a site to produce important theatrical and musical productions.
 An Architect competition was launched and in 1955, the project of a Danish architect, Jorn Utzon was picked.
 Construction started in 1959 and ended in 1973.
 There were many disagreements, additional budget and the architect even left the project in 1966.
 In 1973 it was inaugurated by Queen Elisabeth II.
 Since that date many changes have been made to the construction which has finally had a cost of more than 100 million dollars.

-You can visit the Opera via a 1h tour ($43) or to go to a show.
+You can visit the Opera via a 1h tour ($45).
+If you’re lucky, you might catch a rehearsal or performance.
+You can also attend a performance.
 Prices vary depending on the show and on your seat but count on at least $100/seat.
 However a nice walk around the opera is also an enjoyable and free way to discover it and take some pics.

 where to see crocodiles in Australia